TREASURIES-Yields fall after record-high jobless claims

 Also on Wednesday, the U.S. Treasury sold $32 billion of new seven-year notes to strong demand.
 The bid-to-cover ratio, a metric of overall demand, was 2.76 versus an average of 2.45.
 But primary dealers, who must absorb any supply not bought by direct and indirect buyers, took a higher than average percentage of the pool at 28.6%.

 The “auction was very strong considering all the dislocations and volatility in the markets.
-But the Fed’s backstops and some ongoing demand for safety and yields helped underpin,” wrote Kim Rupert an analyst at Action Economics.
-(Reporting by Kate Duguid; Editing by David Gregorio and Marguerita Choy)
+But the Fed’s backstops and some ongoing demand for safety and yields helped underpin,” wrote Kim Rupert, an analyst at Action Economics.
+(Reporting by Kate Duguid; Editing by David Gregorio, Marguerita Choy and Daniel Wallis)